Conquering the Three Rivers Race - Ralph Leftley and Ed Brightwell (L6)

 Ralph - "We came 28th out of 119 entries, which was a lot better than I’d hoped.
 We had planned our tactics well and stuck to it, so I was pleased that it had turned out well."

 Ed - "Overall it went very well!
 I chalk this up to Ralph’s excellent planning meaning we were (as much as possible) in favourable tide and wind conditions.
-Overall we finished in just shy of 18 hours (without handicap) so it was a bit of a mission, but it certainly exceeded my expectations."
+Overall we finished in 17 hours and 20 minutes on the water (without handicap) so it was a bit of a mission, but it certainly exceeded my expectations."

 Have you done anything like this before?